sunnysahni/sunnysahni.github.io/README.md

 challenge my perspective on data privacy by narrating from the perspective of advertisers and the general capital economy.
 I wanted to parallel the qualms of breaking a diet with the irony of hating targeted advertising (because I have recently been trying to cut sugar from my own diet).
+"Crumbs" becomes a metaphor for the data trails we leave behind as we surf the web, which advertising agencies and social media giants like Facebook use to keep us hooked to our devices.
+Our digital addictions are exploited and sustained.

-To start, I asked myself why data is so valuable to advertisers, and what type of data they generally steal, then reflected on my own consumption patterns and behavior.
+When first beginning this piece, I asked myself why data is so valuable to advertisers, and what type of data they generally steal, then reflected on my own consumption patterns and behavior.
 I was hesitant on submitting this piece just because I don’t generally incorporate explicit words in my writing.
 I decided though, that the best way I could